mikrono/tModLoaderWiki_kr_ko/Home.md

+If the automatic copy doesn't work, copy the "World" and "Player" folders from `%UserProfile%\Documents\My Games\Terraria` to `%UserProfile%\Documents\My Games\Terraria\tModLoader`.

+## How do I download and play mods?
+tModLoader comes with a mod browser.
+Refer to the [mod browser guide](Mod-Browser) to learn how to download and play mods.
+If you use the official Steam installation, you may get access to Steam Workshop mods, **but as of yet there is no Steam Workshop support.
+This will come at a later time.** tModLoader comes with a mod browser.
+Refer to the [mod browser guide](Mod-Browser) to learn how to download and play mods.
+If you use the official Steam installation, you may get access to Steam Workshop mods, **but as of yet there is no Steam Workshop support.
+This will come at a later time and can only be used if you installed it through Steam.**
 ___
 Coming from Steam? <br>
 Looking for install instructions?
 [Click here!](tModLoader-guide-for-players) (Steam and non-steam) <br>
 [I don't just want to play mods, I want to create them](tModLoader-guide-for-developers) <br>
 [I don't just want to play mods, I want to contribute to tModLoader](tModLoader-guide-for-contributors)
 ___
 # Welcome to the tModLoader wiki!
 This place serves as a center for guides related to tModLoader.
 These guides help to teach basic concepts regarding tModLoader modding and should prove as a useful resource to modders.
 Please feel free to contribute guides for topics not yet covered, but please refrain from editing well established guides without consulting the developers first.